telerik/maui-docs/controls/numericinput/numericinput-getting-started.md

 ## Define the Control

-1. When the your .NET MAUI application is set up, you are ready to add a NumericInput control to your page.
+1. When your .NET MAUI application is set up, you are ready to add a NumericInput control to your page.

  ```XAML
 <telerikInput:RadNumericInput x:Name="numericInput" />
  ```

-1. Add the following namespase:
+1. Add the following namespace:

  ```XAML
 xmlns:telerikInput="clr-namespace:Telerik.XamarinForms.Input;assembly=Telerik.Maui.Controls.Compatibility"